govguide/optimism-resource-center/Grants/Collective Grants Overview.md

 # Retroactive Grants (RetroPGF)

+>[!warning]
+> The sign-up for RetroPGF Round 3 has already started and will close on October 23, 2023.
+You can apply here: https://app.optimism.io/signup

 RetroPGF stands for Retroactive Public Goods Funding.
 RetroPGF rewards are allocated by the Citizens’ House to reward work that has already been completed for its impact.

 If you’re working on something you believe is aligned with the Collective and you don’t need as much upfront certainty around scope of work, reward amount, or timing of rewards, you could be a good candidate for RetroPGF rewards.